BioinformaNicks/Bioinformatics-training-collection/README.md

 ### Python Courses
 There are numerous sources to learn from, both free and paid.
 In this section, I will recommend several tutorials or MOOC's (Massive Open Online Courses).
 - Paid
-    - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
     - Udemy (Only buy courses when in sale - which is very often.
 Courses are in sale about every two-three days, for < 13 euro)
         - [Complete Python Bootcamp: From Zero to Hero](https://www.udemy.com/course/complete-python-bootcamp/) - I highly recommend this one.
 This is a very extensive course, starting at a slow pace but teaching indepth material.
         - [Learning Python for Data Analysis and Visualisation](https://www.udemy.com/course/learning-python-for-data-analysis-and-visualization/)
         - [Python from A-Z: Python for Data Science](https://www.udemy.com/course/python-coding/)
         - [The Complete Python Course: Learn Python By Doing](https://www.udemy.com/course/the-complete-python-course/)
+    - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
+Use at own moral risk: DataCamp has been implicated in a sexual harassment scandal.
 - Free
     - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
+Use at own moral risk: DataCamp has been implicated in a sexual harassment scandal.
     - [EDx](https://www.edx.org/learn/python)
     - Coursera
         - [Python for Genomic Data Science](https://www.coursera.org/learn/python-genomics)